emilioq/particle-life/README.md

-Cellular automation, game of life using particles.
+Game of life using particles.
 https://imgur.com/a/w7FvyZg

 Inspired by a CodeParade video: